-Transfer of Development Rights (TDR)
+16.5.9 Transfer of Development Rights (TDR)

-Transfer of development rights (TDR) is an innovative and complex growth management technique.
+Transfer of Development Rights (TDR) is a complex growth management technique.
 It is based on the real property concept that ownership of land gives the owner a "bundle of rights," each of which may be separated from the rest.
 For example, one of these rights is the right to develop land.
 With a TDR system, landowners are able to retain their land, but sell the development rights for use on other properties.